 Simply put, this itinerary showcases Peru at its very best.
 After pausing among the Spanish-colonial beauty of Lima and Arequipa, you’ll be brought into the condor-animated Colca Canyon, where lush verdure is terraced into pre-Incan ruins.
 It’s then on to the Sacred Valley.
 Here, your Vistadome train trip to Machu Picchu is just the tip of the iceberg, sitting alongside visits to Incan fortresses and a stay among Cusco’s cobblestone charm.
 It’s all brought to life by private tours and knitted together by included flight hops and private transfers.
 The accommodation is a further highlight, ranging from thatched rural idylls to Belle Époque city jewels.

-A complimentary private chauffeur transfer will see you to the airport, where you’ll enjoy included VIP lounge access before your day flight to Lima.
+At the airport you’ll enjoy included VIP lounge access before your day flight to Lima.
 Here, you’ll be met on arrival and brought to your luxury hotel – a Belle Époque icon that recalls all the grandeur of the early 20th century.
 Think Italian marble, afternoon teas and Relais & Châteaux indulgence.

 With the art galleries and innovative restaurants of bohemian Barranco on your doorstep, you might also want to explore; Lima’s colonial treasures and pre-Incan terraces are also within easy reach.